davorg/dmp/chapters/chapter08.md

 that takes a piece of input data and looks for recognizable patterns within it.
-This is, of course, what all of our parsing routines have been doing, but we are now looking at a far more mathematically rigor- ous way of splitting up our input data.
+This is, of course, what all of our parsing routines have been doing, but we are now looking at a far more mathematically rigorous way of splitting up our input data.

 Before I go into the details of parsing, I should point out that this is a very complex field and there is a lot of very specific jargon